uktechreviews/onebitcomputer/README.md

 <br>

-[^2]: This also included the steps needed to prevent two signals writing to the data bus at the same time
+[^2]: This also included the steps needed to prevent two signals writing to the programming bus at the same time